Open Seventeen Spring 2019

 Open Seventeen is a prize-backed challenge to reward and invest in those developing innovative and implementable projects that leverage OPEN DATA and CROWDSOURCING to tackle the 17 UN Sustainable Development Goals (SDGs).
-This spring, the challenge targets “SDG #4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”.
+This challenge targets “SDG #4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all”.
 This edition of O17 is inspired by the Geneva Trialogue, organized by University of Geneva, the UN Institute for Training and Research (UNITAR) and XuetangX, China’s leading MOOC platform.

 starts the week of